microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 ```

 ## Pull
-In pull operation, the command is
+For pull operation, the command is

 ```
 pull <ImageReference> <OutputTemplateFolder> [ -f | --ForceOverride]